-1 In the event that any restrictions on the use of property should arise in association with the definition of the protection zone that would be equivalent to compulsory

-- 2 It is the owner of the deep geological repository who shall be obliged to pay compensation. - 3 The party affected by the property restriction shall file their claims with the owner of the repository in writing within five years following definitive registration (Art.
+- In the event that any restrictions on the use of property should arise in association with the definition of the protection zone that would be equivalent to compulsory purchase, these shall be compensated in full.
+The circumstances at the time at which the property restrictions came into effect apply for the purpose of assessing the amount of compensation to be paid. - It is the owner of the deep geological repository who shall be obliged to pay compensation. - The party affected by the property restriction shall file their claims with the owner of the repository in writing within five years following definitive registration (Art.
 40 para.
 3).
-In the event that any claims should be contested in full or in part, settlement shall be made in accordance with the provisions of Articles 57-75 of the CPA19 - 4 Only claims already filed may be dealt with in this procedure.
-Appeals and claims relating to property restrictions filed at a later date shall be excluded. - 5 Compensation shall become interest-bearing with effect from the date on which the property restrictions came into effect.
+In the event that any claims should be contested in full or in part, settlement shall be made in accordance with the provisions of Articles 57-75 of the CPA.